ss3sim/ss3sim/inst/ms/manuscript.md

 # Discussion #

+Other sections? how we validated it; benefit of using one well tested and well-understood model (but disadvantages too)
+- benefit to playing with all the switches and understanding one framework (SS) well versus having many tools that we superficially understand

-## How ss3sim complements other simulation software ##
+## How ss3sim complements other generic stock-assessment simulation software ##

-- uses r4ss functions for some reading, writing, and bias adjustment
+- focus on "generic" software, e.g. not software the just works for salmon simulation

+### r4ss ###

+- @r4ss2013
 - r4ss has functions to facilitate aspects of simulations, mostly focused on reading and plotting output for stock assessment
-- flr:
+- ss3sim uses r4ss functions for some reading, writing, and bias adjustment

+### flr ###

+- @kell2007 for FLR and @hillary2009 for simulation in FLR
--
+- statistical catch-at-age only?
+- not integrated analysis, not SS
+- but particularly relevant to Europe

+### "Hooilator" ###

+- http://fisherysimulation.codeplex.com, Windows only, GUI..., works on bootstrapped data only, therefore isn't as flexible as ss3sim.
+Used in:
+    1. @lee2012
+    2. @piner2011
+    3. @lee2011

+### Others? ###

-## The need for balance between generalizing and tailoring ##
+## The need for balance between generalizing and tailoring in simulation software ##

-maybe?
+- maybe?
+- why we developed generic low-level functions and higher level functions
+- but researchers are free to develop their own higher level functions
+- because in an open-source MIT(?) licensed R package, users are free to modify functions as needed

+## Maybe lessons learned?
+From Athol's work ##

+- importance of version control
+- benefits to developing analysis within an R package
+- importance of model testing
+- importance of rapid visualization of output, example `shiny` or `manipulator`

 ## Research opportunities with ss3sim ##